jcarvajalo/structure_to_create_an_api_in_fastapi/README.md

+## Hello
-##Hello, I created this script for when i need to build an api with fastapi, basically this script creates the  directories and standard files to needed to structure a good api in fastapi.
+I created this script for when i need to build an api with fastapi, basically this script creates the  directories and standard files to needed to structure a good api in fastapi.

 The sctructure is like that.

+´´´ bash
 ├── api_example
 │   ├── app
 │   │   ├── api